1101712/Local-Talks/README.md

 During deployment to Heroku, it turned out that the basic structure of the Django project was compromised.
 A project folder was created within another folder of the same name.
 To fix this issue, we had to move the entire project up one level and delete the unnecessary folder.
 In the process, we also had to adjust all paths and settings.

+However, we encountered limitations with Heroku's ephemeral filesystem, which does not support permanent storage of images.
+To address this, we transitioned to using Cloudinary for image storage.

+Before Cloudinary

+Originally, our application had a set of features for handling images:

+    CustomUser Profile Pictures:
+    Before saving an edited CustomUser with a new profile picture, the old profile picture was deleted from the server.

+    Ad Images:
+    Upon deleting an Ad, its associated picture was also deleted from the server.

+    CustomUser Deletion:
+    When a CustomUser was deleted, all of their associated pictures and ads were also deleted.

+This architecture was designed to offer a flexible and scalable way to manage users, ads, and comments, as well as their interrelationships.

+Now we use the Cloudinary Python library to upload images and return secure URLs, which are then stored in our database.
+Cloudinary also allows us to handle errors gracefully, ensuring a smooth user experience.

+This transition has been a vital step in ensuring that our application remains robust and scalable, while also being compatible with cloud-based hosting services like Heroku.

 ## Development

 ### Fork

+- Locate the repository at this link [Local buzz](https://github.com/1101712/Local-Talks).
+- At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
+- A copy of the repository is now created.

 ### Clone

+To clone this repository follow the below steps:

+1. Locate the repository at this link [Local buzz](https://github.com/1101712/Local-Talks).
+2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
+Click the prefered cloning option, and then copy the link provided.
+3. Open **Terminal**.
+4. In Terminal, change the current working directory to the desired location of the cloned directory.
+5. Type **'git clone'**, and then paste the URL copied from GitHub earlier.
+6. Type **'Enter'** to create the local clone.

 ### Download ZIP

+- Log into GitHub and click on repository to download [Local buzz](https://github.com/1101712/Local-Talks])
+- Select **Code** and click "Download Zip" file
+- Once download is completed, extract ZIP file and use in your local environment

 ## Languages